pingforhelp/BCA/docs/computer-sci/computer-fundamentals/office_automation.md

 Office automation means Computers, telecom and software tools to handle office tasks.

 It helps to:
-- Improve com between people.
+- Improve com
-- Reports and letters
-- storing files.
-- sending emails
-- printing.

 # Keyword Shortcuts

 | S. No. | Shortcuts              | Function                                          |
 |--------|-------------------------|--------------------------------------------------|